kmarkeybraves/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 This chapter explains some rationale for how to approach analytics and strategy at an organizational level.
 Strategy is a broad term and could include many elements such as business development and hedging strategies.
 We focused on analytics strategy and covered a few main points related to our analytics hierarchy:

-1. Technologies integral relationship to analytics
+1. Technology's integral relationship to analytics
 2. Basic SQL data structures and the importance of data integrity
 3. Business Intelligence
 4. Analytics